inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ## How to Chat

 There are two ways to chat with Ollama.
-Any text added to the text field of the chat web-app client is prefixed with the question "What does this express:"
+All text added to the text field of the chat web-app client is prefixed with the question "What does this express:"
 That is, if the text box contains: